Things to Do in Barcelona: A Foray through Spain’s Most Iconic Market

 A sensory delight, over and over again

 La Boquería is home to nearly 350 stalls, each a universe unto itself, full of magical expertise and deep lines of family history.
+Visiting is one of the top things to do in Barcelona, especially for foodies.
 The eye delights in dizzying displays of fresh fruits and vegetables, plump figs and green olives, mountains of spices, colorful tins of paprika and sardines, salt cod, cheese wheels, tongues and livers, marbled tomahawk cuts and heavenly thin slices of nutty jamón.

 From the high-altitude pastures of the Pyrenees to the rice fields of l’Empordà and the abundance of the Mediterranean, a walk through these aisles is a celebration of regional flavor, a cacophony of the day’s catch.
 This is a living history lesson on the Catalan spirit and its irresistible culinary tradition.